The Castle History

 On the ground floor there are five spacious and elegant reception rooms and also the restaurant Samuel’s named after Mark’s great-great-great grandfather, Samuel Cunliffe-Lister.
 Guests eat in sumptuous surroundings with an ornate gold leaf ceiling, mahogany panelling, portraits of Samuel and an open fire.

-The menu combines modern British style with the very best traditional ingredients (with a selection of meat, game and produce from the 20,000 acre family estate and four acre walled garden).
+The menu combines modern British style with the very best traditional ingredients (with a selection of meat, game and produce from the surrounding 20,000 acre Swinton Estate and four acre walled garden).
+The Classic Menu can be combined with the Garden Menu (a vegetarian menu using ingredients sourced from the walled garden and Swinton Estate), and there is also a seven course Tasting Menu.
 Complemented by an exclusive selection of the finest wines, an evening at Samuel’s is a unique opportunity to savour Yorkshire’s heritage.
 The restaurant will normally seat 60, with an adjoining private dining room seating up to 25.

-Alternative fine dining can be enjoyed at our regular demonstration dining experiences with Chef’s Table dinners and Sunday Masterclass Lunches where a Menu du Jour dinner is served at the demonstration kitchen in the Cookery School, along with a monthly Curry Club.
+Alternative fine dining can be enjoyed at our regular demonstration dining experiences with Chef’s Table dinners where a Menu du Jour dinner is served at the demonstration kitchen in the Cookery School.
 Deerhouse Barbecue Dinners are also served in the parkland in summer months, along with gourmet picnics at the moorland Estate Bothy Huts.

 The Cookery School at Swinton Park has been running since 2003 and is highly acclaimed (Top Ten Cookery Schools, Sunday Times, April 08).
-It is also a finalist in the British Cookery School Awards 2012.
+It was also a finalist in the British Cookery School Awards 2013.

-Stephen Bulmer joins the school as Chef Director in January 2013, with a new schedule of half day, day and two day courses and over 25 cooking themes.
-An expanded range of Home Cooking courses are being run by Gilly Robinson, along with a Fending for Yourself at Uni student course and Chalet & Villa Food for career chefs.
-Guest chefs include the celebrity chef Rosemary Shrager, and number of other specialists join the school for courses such as Wild About Food (foraging for wild edible ingredients) and the monthly Curry Club.
+Stephen Bulmer joined the school as Chef Director in January 2013, with a new schedule of half day, day and two day courses and over 25 cooking themes.
+New for 2014 are the Thursday Morning Club and Supper Evenings, with a focus on classic dishes and skills such as The Perfect Souffle, Bouillabaisse and Thai Curry.
+There is also an expanded range of Teenage courses, including a two day “bootcamp” with accommodation in the Bunk Barn at nearby Swinton Bivouac.
+Guest chefs include a number of specialists who join the school for courses such as Wild About Food (foraging for wild edible ingredients) and the Curry Masterclass.

 The school is also available for private hire and for corporate, incentive and team building events.